Klaus Weber

 430 x 76 x 76 cm

-Large Dark Wind Chime, 4.3 m high wind chime in black tempered aluminium, is mounted from the façade of KW Institute for Contemporary Art.
+Large Dark Wind Chime, 4.3 m high wind chime in black tempered aluminium, which was installed on the façade of KW Institute for Contemporary Art from 2022 to May 2024.
 The chimes, each as large as church organ pipes, produce a deep bass, typically resonating for several minutes.
 Its vibrations enter the body, not just the ear.
 The tones seem to oscillate, like misregistered lines in a screen print.

 The composition of Large Dark Wind Chime is based on the Tritone (tritonus)—the ’diabolus’ in music, which is also known as the ’devil’s interval’.
 Diabolus in Musica is Latin for the Devil in Music and was used to describe a musical interval consisting of three whole tones comparable to the augmented fourth or diminished fifth.
 It is often used as the main musical interval of dissonance in Western harmony.